memN0ps/illusion-rs/README.md

 ## Usage 2: Running a UEFI Blue-Pill Hypervisor through the UEFI Shell on Baremetal (Supported)

 The following outlines a supported method to execute a UEFI blue-pill hypervisor using the UEFI Shell.
 By leveraging either the EDK2 EFI shell or the UEFI-Shell, users can set up a USB drive to boot into a UEFI shell environment.
 From there, the hypervisor can be loaded and executed directly.
-The steps also include specific instructions for users working with VMware Workstation.

 1. **Build the Project**